ccjara/glib/README.md

    EndOfFile: int

 ###Usage:###
-Simply drag the archive onto the executable to extract all contained files
+Simply drag the archive onto the executable to extract all contained files.